EMODnet/Btrait/README.md

 That's it!
 After this step, you should be able to use the package.

-You may want to try the interactive tool.
-This can be triggered with:
+You may want to try the interactive tool, which is included in the BtraitWeb package (You need to install this first).

 ```
+require(BtraitWeb)
 webMWTL()
 ```
 <br>